dscape/frameless/readme.md

 });
 ```

-configuring your command line program can later be done by the end user by changing the dot file or running your command with `--setup`
+configuring your command line program can later be done by the end user by changing the dot file directly or running your command while specifying the `--setup` option

-### pretty printing

-“frameless” exports all methods that format output presented to user. please check the source code’s `style` section for a better understanding of all functions you can customize (e.g. `frameless.PS1`)

-### publishing your module with npm

-tbd. blog post.

 ## license